-ENGLISH I HONORS 1.0 Credits/year Grade level: 9
+ENGLISH I HONORS SJPII: 7140 FDOE: 1001320 1.0 Credits/year

 Prerequisite: HSPT score on Verbal and Reading at 85 National Percentile, "A" in Grade 8 English.
+Note: Required; there will be a summer reading assignment

 This course places greater emphasis on critical reasoning skills while introducing the student to a more advanced level of high school reading comprehension and writing.
 The writing segment of the program promotes mastery of traditional grammar and expanded vocabulary in different types of paragraphs and essays.
 Expository writing and literary analysis are primary areas of interest.
 Thinking, speaking, and writing skills are stressed toward clear, logical, and coherent expression.
 Students read additional works of poetry, fiction, and nonfiction throughout the school year.
 One significant writing assignment is required each quarter with a focus on persuasive, descriptive, and expository writing.